mukeshsoni/elm-instant/README.md

 # elm-instant

 elm-instant is an atom package inspired by [haskell for mac](http://haskellformac.com).
-It provides both a visual REPL to try your elm code as well as a preview pane to immediately see the output of your function calls.
+It provides both a visual REPL to try your elm code as well as a preview pane to immediately see the output of calling functions you have in your elm files.

 With elm-instant, you can start typing expressions and immediately see results in the output panel without any glue code.
 Plus, it works for ui stuff too!